Everest Base Camp Trek

 • Deboche

-• Dingboche (if you’re camping its not possible, but you can charge in nearby teahouses)
+• Dingboche (if you’re camping it's not possible, but you can charge in nearby teahouses)

 • Lobuche (Solar charging facility)